lyc102/ifem/docs/_docs/afem-bisect.md

 ## Newest vertex bisection

-If keep cutting one edge, the smallest angle will decrease and approach to zero.
+If one keeps cutting one edge, the smallest angle will decrease and approach to zero.
 To keep the shape regularity, we can switch the edge to be cutted.